-Students graduate from the materials science and engineering major ready to take on society’s sophisticated needs for materials in advanced technologies.
-Students learn to design, process and characterize materials with improved performance and sustainability for wide-ranging uses, including renewable energy storage and conversion, health and medical technology, computing and communications.
+A materials science and engineering degree prepares students to take on society’s sophisticated needs for materials in advanced technologies.
+Students emerge with the ability to design, manufacture and characterize materials for improved performance and sustainability for wide-ranging uses, including renewable energy storage and conversion, health and medical technology, computing and communications.

-Materials scientists and engineers create and study materials at the atomic level, study and select materials for specific uses, extend the limited supply of materials, or explore the boundaries of new materials.
+Materials scientists and engineers create and study materials at the atomic level and select materials for specific uses, extend or recycle the limited supply of materials, or develop new materials that enable new technologies.
 As a student, you are offered a balance of technical breadth and depth delivered by a department internationally recognized as a leader in the field.
 You will emerge with the vision to identify a need, perform analysis and deliver a solution.

 Drexel Engineering incorporates hands-on experience in all aspects of learning.
-Through exposure to the latest tools of the trade, technology, research opportunities, real-world incorporation into the classroom and the Drexel Co-op, you will emerge ready to start a career making an impact.
+Through exposure to the latest advanced methods and breakthroughs, technology, research opportunities, real-world incorporation into the classroom and the Drexel Co-op, you will emerge ready to start a career making an impact.

 Tracks in Materials Science and Engineering

-Electives allow you to follow your interests by taking a themed study track with a particular specialization.
+Electives allow you to follow your interests by taking coursework with a specialized theme.
 The tracks within materials science and engineering include:

-- Materials for Energy: Explore advanced materials and processing techniques being used to improve the capacity, efficiency, reliability and durability of energy generation, supercapacitors, batteries, wind turbines and storage devices like solar cells.
-Applications run from household, automotive, communications to medical use, and can also improve the lives of people in emerging economies.
+- Materials for Energy: Explore advanced materials and processing techniques being used to improve the capacity, efficiency, reliability and durability of energy generation, supercapacitors, batteries and energy conversion devices like solar cells.

 - Materials for Medical Technologies: Learn about and understand the structure, composition and processing of materials used to treat and prevent diseases, enable tissue engineering, and advance medical device technology.

-- Materials for Sustainability: Study the climate change and environmental impact of unchecked and inefficient consumption of natural resources, greenhouse gas emitting materials processing, and the use of toxic materials, in order to drive the use of more sustainable materials.
-Advances will influence critical areas of society including construction and infrastructure, electronics, consumer products and packaging, and transportation.
+- Materials for Sustainability: Study the materials recycling and environmental impact of inefficient consumption of natural resources, greenhouse gas emitting materials processing, and the use of toxic materials, in order to drive the use of more sustainable materials.

 Major: Materials Science and Engineering